 Cars: Like everywhere else in the United States, you drive on the right side of the road in your Maui rental car.

-Car vs Motorbike: Since it’s an island you may want a motorbike for the day to explore your area.
-However, for anything longer than a day or two we recommend getting a cheap Maui rental car.
-There is so much to see and many of the best places are spread out.
+Car vs Motorbike: Since it is an island, you may want a motorbike for the day to explore your area.
+However, for anything longer than a day or two, we recommend getting a cheap Maui rental car.

 Jeeps & Convertibles: The most popular cars rented by tourists in Hawaii are Jeeps & Convertibles.
-These models are always in high demand so book them as far in advance as possible.
+These models are always in high demand, so book them as far in advance as possible.

-Parking: Parking is easy and often free around Maui.
-The only time we paid to park our rental car was at the National and State Parks.
 It cost $30 for a three-day pass that is good for all the National Parks on the island.
-Alternatively, the State Park is $10 parking pass that you can pay onsite.
+Alternatively, the State Park is $10 parking pass that you can buy onsite.

 Have any questions about renting a car on Maui Hawaii or want to share your own experience on the island roads?
 Leave us a comment below!